mishalyn-mei-ilmeng/mishalyn-mei-ilmeng.github.io/essays/typescript-experience.md

 ```

-I feel like they make things more awkward and unclear than they could be.
+I feel like they make things more awkward and simple than they need to be.
+I understand that arrow functions help with readability, but I still prefer traditional functions.
 It might just be a matter of time until I adjust to Typescript's style but for first impressions, the language feels like a mix of the discomfort that I felt with Python and the complexity I did not experience with C. Whether this discomfort is due to my lack of familiarity or the nature of Typescript, only time will tell.

 ### Final Thoughts

 Whether it’s adjusting to new programming languages like Python, C++, JavaScript, and TypeScript, or adapting to the flipped classroom model, I have to reassure myself that the discomfort is an essential part of my journey.
-Just like in every other class, these new languages and new concepts are just another reminder that I will only grow if I step outside of my comfort zone.
-After all, if I had quit after one difficult class, I would never have discovered my passion for coding.
+It's a new concept and something I need to adapt to.
+Just like in every other class, these new languages and ideas are just another reminder that I will only grow if I step outside of my comfort zone.
+After all, if I had quit after one difficult class, I would never have explored my passion for coding.

 > *Note that this essay was written with the help of Grammarly to check for grammar and spelling.*